-Name: Date: ------- -------

-Circle T for true or F for false Correct the statements that are false.

-1. If you move to a new house, you need to update your Health Care Card information. Т F 2.
-You always have to show your Health Care Card for insured health services. т F 3.
+Circle T for true or F for false Correct the state tem ents that are false.
+1. If you move to a new house, you need to upda ate your Health Card information. Т F 2.
+You always have to show your Health Car d fo r insured health services. Т F 3.
 You should show photo ID when you get medical services. Т F 4.
-You must show your Health Care Card when you visit the dentist. т F

-Circle the correct answer

-- 1. Show your Health card at:a. pharmacies

-- b. banks

-- c. airports

-- If you don't show your health card you a.
-U might have to:

-b.
-P

-- 3. You need to update your information if you:

-- 4. How can you protect your card from damage?

-- a.
-Use a family member's card

-- b.
-Pay for health services before receiving them

-- c.
-Show your passport

-- a.
-If you get married and change your last name

-- b.
-Go on vacation

-- c.
-Get a new job

-- a.
-Keep it at home in a safe place

-- b.
-Put it in your husband's/wife's wallet

-- c.
-Put a plastic sleeve around it or laminate the paper card
+You must show your Health Card when you visit the dentist. Т F Circle the correct answer 1.
+Show your Health card at: b. pharmacies banks airports 2.
+If you don't show your health card you might have to: b. u.
+Use a family member's cardb.
+Pay for health services before receiving themc.
+Show your passport g 3.
+You need to update your information if you: a. b. c. nam ıe 4.
+How can you protect your card from damage? b.
+Keep it at home in a safe place Put it in your husband's/wife's wal Put a plastic sleeve around it or la the paper card ate

-Replace your Health Care Card: Online Activity
+Replace your Health Card: Online Activity